WestDRI/wgpages/content/hpc-menu.md

 - [Programming languages and tools](https://www.youtube.com/watch?v=dhV0Jg8VLoU) (16 min)

 **Updates**:
-1. WestGrid ceased its operations on March 31, 2022.
-Since April 1st, your instructors in this course are based at Simon Fraser University.
+1. Since April 1st, 2022, your instructors in this course are based at Simon Fraser University.
 1. Some of the slides and links in the video have changed -- please make sure to download the [latest version of the slides](http://bit.ly/introhpc2) (ZIP file).
 1. Compute Canada has been replaced by the Digital Research Alliance of Canada (the Alliance).
 All Compute